matt-powelldev2784/founders_and_coders_feature_game/README.md

 push the bounderies of my current skillset.
 The game is loosely based on the google dinosaur game and this YouTube tutorial: https://www.youtube.com/watch?v=47eXVRJKdkU&t=1280s .
 I managed to get my projects completed so I added a backend using NodeJS to store the high scores.
 This is hosted on Heroku.
-The source code for this is avaiable on github https://github.com/matt-powelldev2784/founders_and_coders_feature_game_server
+The source code for this is available on github https://github.com/matt-powelldev2784/founders_and_coders_feature_game_server

 # Building